HussainAther/neat-python/README.md

 ## About ##

-NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+NEAT (NeuroEvolution of Augmenting Topologies) is a method for evolving arbitrary neural networks.
 This project is a Python implementation of NEAT.

 ## Getting Started ##